AshiqPranto/Weather_App_With_Flutter/README.md

 ## Getting Started

-This is the starte versino of this app.
+This is the starter version of this app.
 I have some plan to enrich this app with more functionality.

 A few resources to learn flutter.